 Focus on the Family…and Ministry

-Every morning I usually log onto the CBN News web site to read about current events from a Christian perspective.
-One of today’s headlines was “Evangelist Benny Hinn Opens Heart to Viewers.”
-The Israeli-born televangelist talked about his wife recently divorcing him.
-Benny admitted he was so “busy in the ministry” that he neglected his family and urged viewers not to do likewise.
+Often I visit the CBN News website to read about current events from a Christian perspective.
+Back in 2010, one of their headlines was “Evangelist Benny Hinn Opens Heart to Viewers.”
+The Israeli-born televangelist talked about his wife divorcing him (they have since reconciled and remarried).
+Benny admitted he was so busy with the ministry that he neglected his family and urged viewers not to do likewise.

-People can open up doors to the devil by not obeying the call of God on their lives.
-Back in the 1800’s, Maria Woodworth-Etter was called to preach the gospel at a young age.
-She resisted at first because she didn’t think people would receive ministry from her because of being a woman.
-So Maria got married and tried to live a “normal” life of being a housewife and mother.
+People can open doors to the devil by not obeying the call of God on their lives.
+In the 1800s, Maria Woodworth-Etter was called to preach the gospel at a young age.
+She resisted at first because she didn’t think people would receive ministry from a woman.
+So Maria got married and tried living the “normal” life of a housewife and mother.
 During that time, five of her six children died from disease.
 When Maria finally answered the call to preach, it broke the curse upon her family.

-In recent years, the Lord has led me to spend part of the summer in the Fargo, North Dakota area to see family members as well as evangelize there.
-Last month I went up to my hometown again.
+Until both my parents died over a year ago, the Lord led me to spend part of the summer in the Fargo, North Dakota area and minister there.
 One night as I was riding in the car with my dad, I was surprised to hear him ask questions about my street ministry.
-Although there are still differences in our spiritual beliefs, my dad said he was proud of me.
+Although we had spiritual differences, Dad said he was proud of me.
 Every son needs to hear that from his father.

 “for if a man does not know how to rule his own house, how will he take care of the church of God?” - 1 Timothy 3:5